Hope Street (TV series): Development

-Series co-creator and co-executive producer Paul Marquess stated that his aim whilst creating the series was to make a long-running local drama.
-Due to being born in Belfast, he wanted to avoid the stereotypes that come with Northern Irish media portrayals, instead focusing on the "humour and warmth" of the area.
-Marquess and colleague Susan Farrell decided that the series should not focus on serial killers or the Troubles, but instead on the resilience of the community in Northern Ireland.
-Another of Marquess' aims was to increase the amount of television productions in Northern Ireland, specifically since he had moved from the country to pursue a career in production in his youth.
+It was important for Marquess and Farrell that the series not focus on the Troubles but instead, on the resilience of Northern Ireland.
+Another of Marquess' aims was to increase the number of television productions in Northern Ireland since he was hoping to return to the area after having left as a young person.
 He and Farrell created a cast and crew almost entirely formed of local talent from in and around Donaghadee, where the series is filmed.
-The 10-episode first series was funded by Northern Ireland Screen and it was confirmed that it would premiere on BBC One Northern Ireland in November 2021, as well as having a January 2022 broadcast on BBC One in the other regions of the United Kingdom.
+The 10-episode first series was funded by Northern Ireland Screen and it was confirmed that it would premiere on BBC One Northern Ireland in November 2021 as well as having a January 2022 broadcast on BBC One in the other regions of the United Kingdom.

 The show stars an ensemble cast almost entirely collected from the local area, including Ciarán McMenamin, Kerri Quinn, Niall Wright, Des McAleer, Bríd Brennan, Aaron McCusker and Niamh McGrady.